-The landlord has requested a monetary claim in this application for the sum of \$625, the rent for March 2011.
+The landlord had requested a monetary claim in this application for the sum of \$525, the one-half month rent for July 2011.

 Analysis

 I have reviewed all documentary evidence and accept that the tenant was served with Notice to End Tenancy as declared by the landlord.